huningxin/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 Try it
 ------

-Let's try the above code in the below textbox
+Here is the demo for above code.
+Canvas elements named canvas1 and canvas2 have been prepared.
+Choose an image and click `Try it` to see the result.
+And you can change the code in the textbox to investigate more.

 \htmlonly
 <!DOCTYPE html>